PHS Management Team & Board of Directors

 Glenn McCurdy - Board Chair

-Previously worked in top levels of management (CEO and Vice President) across multiple companies, with a focus on providing strategic, operational and financial leadership.
-Has also been employed by Vancouver Coastal Health in a senior capacity, and served on the Board of the Vancouver Food Bank.
-Glenn is a CPA CA and received his law degree from Osgoode Hall Law School.
+Glenn has provided healthcare consulting services primarily in BC for almost a decade and has also been employed by Vancouver Coastal Health in a senior capacity.
+He has also served on the Board of the Vancouver Food Bank as well as other not–for–profit organizations.
+Glenn is a CPA and a CA, and received his law degree from Osgoode Law School.

 Maureen Collier - Chair of the Risk, Finance & Audit Committee